 In an effort to communicate the vital role that standards play in daily life, the American National Standards Institute

-(ANSI) publishes, on an ongoing basis, a series of snapshots of the diverse standards initiatives undertaken in the global and national standards arena, many of which are performed by ANSI members and ANSI-accredited standards developers.
+(ANSI) publishes a series of snapshots of the diverse standards initiatives undertaken in the global and national standards arena, many of which are performed by ANSI members and ANSI-accredited standards developers.
 Two of the latest selections follow: Emergency Procedures for Construction Sites